 Ktima Raptis, Lion’s Den, Assyrtiko, PGI Peloponnese, Greece.
 2018

 Moreover, the salinity, acidity and silky complexity are typical of Assyrtiko.
-An excellent food partner, it’s perfect with Meze, but also excellent with roast chicken.
-In any case, after Christmas, many start thinking of sun-drenched holidays, so this wine will help set the mood.
-Aldi, (online, not stores), £9.99
+An excellent food partner, it’s perfect with Meze and roast chicken.
+After Christmas, many start thinking of sun-drenched holidays, so this wine will help set the mood.
+Aldi (online, not stores), £9.99

 Viña Zorzal, Garnacha Blanca, DO Navarra, Spain.
 2018

-While Zorzal’s red wines are great value, the value of this white wine, made entirely with Garnacha Blanca, is even greater.
-Navarra is a large DO bordering La Rioja with a long history of winemaking.
-It’s now emerging from the winegrowing shadow of Rioja and making excellent wines in its own right.
-Meanwhile, Zorzal is a relatively young company with a focus on native varieties, terroir and the environment.
-White Grenache originates from Spain, being a mutation of the red variety, yet is now more widespread in southern France.
+While Zorzal’s red wines are of great value, the value of this white wine, made entirely with Garnacha Blanca, is even greater.
+Navarra is a significant DO bordering La Rioja with a long history of winemaking.
+It’s now emerging from the wine-growing shadow of Rioja and making excellent wines in its own right.
+Meanwhile, Zorzal is a relatively young company focusing on native varieties, terroir and the environment.
+For example, white Grenache originates from Spain, a mutation of the red variety, yet is now more widespread in southern France.
 However, this gem comes from two hectares of old bush vines growing near the town of Fitero at 490 metres.
-Using only the free-run juice, this ferments in stainless steel and flexitanks before spending four months on the lees.
+Using only the free-run juice, this ferments stainless steel and flexitanks before spending four months on the lees.

-The result is pale yellow, with citrus and blossom the nose.
+The result is pale yellow, with citrus and blossom on the nose.
 The palate offers lively stone fruit, poached pear and a surprisingly long finish.
 Stupidly good at this price, it’s ideal for salads, poultry and white meats.
 Available at The Wine Society, £6.50.
-PS, this isn’t a discounted price – pay £17.95 for the same wine in Harvey Nichols (yes, really).
+PS, this isn’t a discounted price – you can pay £17.95 for it in Harvey Nichols (yes, really).